josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/static_typing.md

 ## How to use static typing

 To define the type of a variable, parameter, or constant, write a colon after the name, followed by its type.
-E.g. var health: int.
+E.g. `var health: int`.
 This forces the variable's type to always stay the same:

 ```